 Surgery Overview

-Cryotherapy destroys abnormal tissue on the cervix by freezing it.
-This treatment destroys some normal tissue along with the abnormal tissue.
-During the procedure, liquid carbon dioxide (CO2), which is very cold, circulates through a probe placed next to the abnormal tissue.
+Your doctor will put a tool called a speculum into your vagina.
+It opens the vagina a little bit.
+A special fluid may be put on your cervix to make the tissue easier to see.
+During the procedure, a very cold substance, such as liquid carbon dioxide (CO2), circulates through a probe placed next to the abnormal tissue.
 This freezes the tissue for 2 to 3 minutes.
 The tissue may be allowed to thaw and then be refrozen for another 2 to 3 minutes.
 A single freeze treatment for 5 minutes may also be used.

 What To Expect